Skip to main content

 Technical Analysis

 CVE-2025-8178 is a critical heap-based buffer overflow vulnerability found in the Tenda AC10 router firmware version 16.03.10.13.
-The vulnerability exists in an unspecified function within the /goform/RequestsProcessLaid endpoint, where improper handling of the 'device1D' argument allows an attacker to overflow a heap buffer.
-This type of vulnerability can lead to arbitrary code execution, denial of service, or system compromise.
+The vulnerability resides in an unspecified function within the /goform/RequestsProcessLaid endpoint, where improper handling of the 'device1D' argument allows an attacker to overflow a heap buffer.
+This type of vulnerability can corrupt memory, potentially enabling remote code execution or denial of service conditions.
 The attack vector is remote and does not require user interaction or prior authentication, making exploitation straightforward.
-The vulnerability has a CVSS 4.0 base score of 8.7, indicating high severity, with network attack vector, low attack complexity, no privileges required, and no user interaction needed.
-The impact metrics indicate high confidentiality, integrity, and availability impacts.
-Although no public exploits are currently observed in the wild, the exploit code has been disclosed publicly, increasing the risk of imminent exploitation.
-The vulnerability affects a widely deployed consumer-grade router model, which is commonly used in home and small office environments, potentially exposing many endpoints to compromise.
-The lack of available patches or vendor advisories at this time further exacerbates the risk.
+The vulnerability has a CVSS 4.0 base score of 8.7 (high severity), reflecting its network attack vector, low attack complexity, no privileges or user interaction needed, and high impact on confidentiality, integrity, and availability.
+Although no public exploits are currently known in the wild, the exploit code has been disclosed publicly, increasing the risk of imminent exploitation.
+The lack of available patches or mitigation from the vendor at this time further exacerbates the threat.
+Given the nature of the vulnerability and the widespread use of Tenda AC10 routers in home and small office environments, attackers could leverage this flaw to gain persistent unauthorized access, intercept or manipulate network traffic, or disrupt network availability.

 Potential Impact